JrRVvt4ODwM2NQf9MHj1/JrRVvt4ODwM2NQf9MHj1/README.md

 I mainly do drawing illustration, 3D modeling, programming and game dev.

 Using apps:
-Illustrator
-Photoshop
+Illustrator,
+Photoshop,
-Premiere pro
+Premiere pro,
-Blender
-Unity
+Blender,
+Unity,
-Unreal Engine
+Unreal Engine,
 Python

 Never using language:
+C#,
-C#, Javascript
+Javascript
 <!--
 **JrRVvt4ODwM2NQf9MHj1/JrRVvt4ODwM2NQf9MHj1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.